Preemali/dvsa-mot-iot-client-simulator/README.md

 It is NOT intended for production use.

-To use, first obtain the necessary files to replace the dummy rbt-simulator* files, then run RBTSimulator.
+To use, first obtain the necessary files to replace the dummy rbt-simulator* files, then run ConnectedEquipmentSimulator.

 A Demo of the RBT Simulator being used with PostMan can be found at https://www.youtube.com/watch?v=P7RDE0PJdik